iportilla/kube/README.md

    `docker build -t iportilla/app:1.0.0 -f ./Dockerfile.amd64  .`

-2. Push your app to the repository
+2. Login to Docker & Push your app to the repository:

+   `docker login`

+   Enter your userid and password.

    `docker push iportilla/app:1.0.0`

-3. Create the pod and service objects in K8S with:
+4. Create the pod and service objects in K8S with:

 ```
 kubectl apply -f pod.yaml